Hampyeong County

-Hampyeong County (Hampyeong-gun) is a county in South Jeolla Province, South Korea.
+Hampyeong County is a county in Jeonnam-Gwangju, South Korea.

 History

 Hampyeong used to be called Jinguk(진국) in prehistoric times, and Mahan in the Samhan age.
 Mahan consisted of 54 smaller counties, and it is estimated that one or two of these counties were part of present-day Hampyeong County according to the evidence of dolmens in the area.

 Hampyeong was divided into two hyeon, Gulrae-hyeon and Daji-hyeon during the reign of Baekje Kingdom (18 B.C ~ 660 A.D.).
 Gulrea-hyeon was called Hampyeong-hyeon during the reign of the Silla Kingdom and in the Goryeo Kingdom.
 Today it covers Hampyeong-eub, Sonbul-myeon, Singwang-myeon, and Dadong-myeon.

 In the 9th year of King Taejong of the Joseon Dynasty, Hampyeong-hyeon and Mopyeong-hyeon were fused into Hampyeong-hyeon, and consisted of 14 myeon;